overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 sidebar_label: SDK Introduction
 ---

-Overwolf's SDK unlocks entirely new kinds of in-game app development, and the documents listed in the left-hand side navigation bar have all the information you need to create apps using Overwolf’s diverse [APIs](../api/overwolf-api-overview).
+Overwolf's SDK unlocks in-game app development, and the documents listed in the left-hand side navigation bar have all the information you need to create apps using Overwolf’s diverse [APIs](../api/overwolf-api-overview).
 To get you started, here are some important basics:

-## Whitelist you as a developer
+## Whitelist as a developer

 Only whitelisted Overwolf developer accounts can load or install apps that not available on the Overwolf store, including unreleased beta versions.
-If you are not whitelisted you will not be able to run or install such an apps, so start by [reaching out](mailto:developers@overwolf.com) and getting whitelisted.
+If you are not whitelisted you will not be able to run or install such apps, which means testing your work in progress will be hard.
+Therefore, start by [reaching out](mailto:developers@overwolf.com) and getting whitelisted.

-## Overwolf app architecture
+## App architecture

-An Overwolf app is composed of three main parts:
+An Overwolf app's code has three main parts:

-1. A manifest file (manifest.json), containing the properties of the app.
+1. A manifest file (manifest.json), detailing the properties of the app.
 More info [here](#manifest-file).
 2. HTML / javascript source files.
 More info [here](#html-js-source-files).
-3. Visuals and images associated with the app, such as icons and buttons.
+3. Visuals and images such as icons and buttons.
 More info [here](#assets).

 :::important Only JS frameworks are supported
-For example vue.js, angular.js, react, backbone.js, and similar ones.
+For example vue.js, angular.js, react, backbone.js and similar ones.
-However, full-blown desktop application solutions such as electron.js, AppJS and similar ones are not.
+However, full-blown desktop application solutions such as electron.js, AppJS and similar ones are not supported.
 :::

-To build Overwolf apps, you first need to download the Overwolf client.
+To build Overwolf apps, you need to download the Overwolf client.
-You can find the latest version [Here](https://download.overwolf.com/install/Download?Name=Game+Summary&ExtensionId=flkgdpkkjcoapbgmgpidhepajgkhckpgpibmlclb&Channel=developers).
+You can find the latest developer client version [Here](https://download.overwolf.com/install/Download?Name=Game+Summary&ExtensionId=flkgdpkkjcoapbgmgpidhepajgkhckpgpibmlclb&Channel=developers).

 ### Manifest file

-This mandatory file describes the different aspects of your app, it has to be present in the root folder for your app to function.
+This mandatory file describes the different aspects of your app, it has to be present in your app's root folder for it to function.

-You can read more in the [Manifest.json](../api/manifest-json) section and learn about additional features you can use to make your app even more awesome.
+You can read more in the [Manifest.json](../api/manifest-json) section and learn what more you can do to make your app even more awesome.

 An example of a basic manifest file: